SPSCommerce/sps-api-standards/standards/url-structure.md

                                     // then passing the article identifier and comment identifier is not only annoying for consumers of the API,
                                     // but does also require validation of those identifiers within the context on the server.

-/articles/comments/ratings/5        // shortcuting the superfluous identifiers when possible is acceptable.
+/articles/comments/ratings/5        // shortcutting the superfluous identifiers when possible is acceptable.
 ```

 - Nested collection resources **SHOULD** apply inherit filters of the same object accessible at other convenient nested paths.

 ```
 // Example 1 - Comments are accessible and filtered under articles nested path,
-// but also accessible across all articles (inerhit authorization may filter comments to those created by the requestor by default).
+// but also accessible across all articles (inherit authorization may filter comments to those created by the requestor by default).
-/articles/1/comments            // Path may work for both retrieving as well as creating new commments for specific articles.
+/articles/1/comments            // Path may work for both retrieving as well as creating new comments for specific articles.
 /comments

 // Example 2 - Authors are accessible and filtered under all comments for the article.